hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 ## Changing OMCC Version

-{% include alert.html content="In Italy, if you are under Huawei OLT it's mandatory to use 0xA3, while on Alcatel 0xB4, otherwise you will get O5 status but no MIBs - Note that this can be quirk of TIM Italy" alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="In Italy, if you are under some Huawei OLT it's mandatory to use 0xA3, while on Alcatel 0xB4, otherwise you will get O5 status but no MIBs - Note that this can be quirk of TIM Italy" alert="Warning" icon="svg-warning" color="red" %}

 ```sh
 # vi /config/scfg.txt
 ```

-Append line below to the file and save it to change Serial Number
+Append the line below to the file and save it to change Serial Number

 ```
 CHAR            CFG_ID_OMCC_VERSION                             = 0xB2;